Woodhall Dean

 Directions

 From the roundabout south of Dunbar on the A1 (next to Asda supermarket), take the road signposted to Spott (south).
 Once you reach the village, turn left at the signpost for Woodhall.
-Follow this road, initially up a steep hill, for about two miles, and just before a steep hill and a ford, turn right up a track.
+Follow this road, initially up a steep hill, for about 2 miles, and just before a steep hill and a ford, turn right up a track.
 Park on the side of this track whilst still allowing access by farm vehicles such as tractors.
 Do not block any farm entrances.

 Getting onto the reserve